 Latest Rector’s letter

 You can read John’s latest letter to the congregation here: John’s letter 5th August 2020

 And you can read Carol Hoare’s letter here:Carol Hoare’s letter 22nd May 2020

 Visit our new ‘Eco Church and Inclusive Church’ page for more information about these new initiatives for Holy Trinity, mentioned in John’s letter of 14th May.

-We are now live-streaming services each Sunday morning and also recording weekly videos for our children.
-Please join us each week for the 10am Sunday service, which will be live on our Facebook page and will be available to view anytime later.
+We are now live-streaming our public church services each Sunday morning and also recording weekly videos for our children.
+If you can’t come to the church, or prefer not to, please join us each week for the 10am Sunday service, which will be live on our Facebook page and will be available to view anytime later.
 All the links are given below.
 You do not have to be on Facebook yourself to view.
 To watch live, we suggest you go to the page by 9.55am ready for 10.00am start.

 Sunday, 10.00 am Holy Communion service

 Link to follow the livestreamed service on Sunday morning: https://www.facebook.com/HolyTrinityChurchSC/